Politics, Public Policy and Political Reform

 Thomas Vernor Smith (1890-1964) Professor of Philosophy at the University of Chicago, Illinois State Senator (1936-1938), Congressional Representative, (1938-1940).
-Lieutenant Colonel (1943-45).
-Member, United States Educational Commission in Japan and Germany (1946).
-Professor, Syracuse University (1948-1959).
-The letters are from the years of Smith's political activity, 1934-1941.
+This collection includes letters from the years of Smith's political activity, 1934-1941.
 Among the other papers are reprints of some of his publications and speeches, and many mimeographed items relating to military government and problems of post-war education in the occupied countries.
-Arranged alphabetically in three time series, the letters contain a great deal of material on the history of the Democratic Party in the Chicago area during the period covered.
-Among Smith's correspondents are: Baker Brownell, Paul and Ruby Darrow, Thurman Arnold, James T. Farrell, Robert M. Hutchins, Harold Ickes, Ed.
-Kelly, Frank Knox, Robert A. Taft, Paul Douglas.

 Ernest W. Stirn received an MA in history from the University of Chicago in 1922 and later worked as a statistical consultant for businesses and the government.
 From 1931 to 1943 he was involved with the Radio-Keith-Orpheum Bankruptcy Reorganization.
 The University of Chicago Press published a bibliography he had prepared on Robert LaFollette (1937).
 Among the papers are letters written to and by his father, Henry J. Stirn, printer and expert on the collecting of old violins and stamps.